-(c) Issuance of Building Permit.
+(d) Issuance of Building Permit.

-If the proposed building or development activity as set forth in the application are in conformity with the provisions of this chapter, then the Zoning Official shall issue a permit upon payment of the required fee.
+If the proposed building or development activity as set forth in the application are in conformity with the provisions of this Chapter and other City of Jasper Ordinances and Codes, then the Zoning Official shall issue a permit upon payment of the required fee.
 If a permit is denied, the Zoning Official shall state such refusal, in writing, with cause.
-The Zoning Official shall not issue any permit if the land or building as proposed to be used, constructed, or altered would be in violation to any provisions of this chapter or any codes and laws of the City, state, or federal government, except as provided herein.
+The Zoning Official shall not issue any permit if the land or building as proposed to be used, constructed, or alteredwould be in violation to any provisions of this Chapter or any codes and laws of the City, state, or federalgovernment, except as provided herein.